telerik/maui-docs/knowledge-base/customize-appointment-display-dot-net-maui-scheduler.md

 ## Description

-In migrating from Telerik UI for Xamarin to Telerik UI for .NET MAUI, I need to display a small colored dot next to the appointment in the month view in the [Scheduler]({%slug scheduler-overview%}), rather than using a background color.
+I am migrating my scheduler functionality from Telerik UI for Xamarin to Telerik UI for .NET MAUI.
+I need to display a small colored dot next to the appointment in the month view in the [Scheduler]({%slug scheduler-overview%}), rather than using a background color.

 This KB article also answers the following questions:
 - How can I use the `AppointmentTemplate` to customize appointments in Telerik UI for .NET MAUI Scheduler?